rjonnal/ciao_fundamentals/README.md

 The program is run at the command line using ```python make_mask.py N rad mask_filename.txt```, where ```N``` specifies the size of the (square) mask, ```rad``` specifies the radius of the inscribed active area, and ```mask_filename.txt``` is the file in which to store the output.

 # Design principles

+0. **Balance exploratory/educational goals with real-time goals**.
+This software is intended to be neither the highest-performance AO software nor the most [literate](https://en.wikipedia.org/wiki/Literate_programming), but to balance both goals.
+This is hard to achieve, and requires judgement calls, but some examples:

+    a.
+We want the mirror object to be useful in real-time operation, running in its own thread, but also to be instantiable in [REPL](https://en.wikipedia.org/wiki/Read-eval-print-loop).
+Therefore, even though it may be faster and simpler to subclass a ```threading.Thread``` or ```QThread```, instead create threads and move the objects to threads as needed only in those classes used in the real-time case, such as ```ciao.Loop```.
+The same goes for mutexes; if employed, lock and unlock them from the real-time class, and don't employ them in classes meant to be used in both contexts.

 1. **Use open source tools whenever possible**.
 The only exceptions should be closed-source drivers for AO components such as cameras and deformable mirrors.